oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

     ![Evan Burton Select Final Approved Loan](./images/evan-burton-select-final-loan.png " ")

-5. Select the AI suggested opportunity zone loan with the lowest time to close.
+5. Select the AI suggested affordable housing zone loan with the lowest time to close.
 In our case, we would select loan number 49.

     ![Evan Burton Select Loan 1](./images/evan-burton-select-loan.png " ")